eza-community/eza/man/eza.1.md

 `eza [options] [files...]`

 **eza** is a modern replacement for `ls`.
-It uses colours for information by default, helping you distinguish between many types of files, such as whether you are the owner, or in the owning group.
+It uses colors for information by default, helping you distinguish between many types of files, such as whether you are the owner, or in the owning group.

 It also has extra features not present in the original `ls`, such as viewing the Git status for a directory, or recursing into directories with a tree view.